unreal-archive/unreal-archive-data/documents/general/mirror/document.md

 Before you begin, you will need the following:

+1. Java 8 JRE
-1. Download the `unreal-archive` tool
+2. Download the `unreal-archive` tool
-2. Download or clone the `unreal-archive-data` git repository
+3. Download or clone the `unreal-archive-data` git repository
-3. Several hundred GB free disk space
+4. Several hundred GB free disk space

 To create a local mirror of all content (maps, skins, mods, etc) within the archive, run the `unreal-archive` tool with the following parameters: